Bukayo Saka: Style of play

-Saka is renowned as a skilled dribbler, creative player and prolific goalscorer.
-Predominantly a right winger, Bukayo Saka uses his pace, dribbling ability, and strength to beat defenders.
+Saka is known for his dribbling, creativity and goalscoring ability.
+Predominantly a right winger, Saka can use his pace and strength to beat defenders.
 Naturally left-footed, he is known for cutting inside to score long-range, curled efforts, or delivering crosses.
-His proficiency with his right foot also makes him a threat on the byline.
 Despite primarily playing on the right, Saka has demonstrated versatility, featuring as a left winger, left wing-back, and even left-back throughout his Arsenal and England career.

 He has drawn comparisons to Arjen Robben, with former Premier League defender Glen Johnson highlighting his pace, goal threat, and work rate.

 Reception

-Arsenal legend Emmanuel Petit praised Saka’s character and potential, stating: “It is so important to have players like Saka, they are priceless.
-Players that are professional, humble, respectful.
-I rate him so high and he can still improve a lot.”
-Former Arsenal midfielder Paul Merson described Saka as a “big moment” player, stating that he consistently delivers in crucial matches.
+Former Arsenal midfielder Paul Merson described Saka as a "big moment" player, stating that he consistently delivers in crucial matches.

-Bukayo Saka is known by the nickname ‘Little Chilly,’ given to him by then-captain Pierre-Emerick Aubameyang, who described him as having ‘so much energy, so much power, and being quite small.’
-He is also referred to as ‘Starboy.’
+Saka is known by the nickname "Little Chilli", given to him by then-captain Pierre-Emerick Aubameyang, who described him as having "so much energy, so much power, and being quite small."
+He is also referred to as "Starboy".

-Personal life
+Personal life and other ventures

 Saka's favourite footballer is Thierry Henry and he cites Alexis Sánchez as an influence, saying he even tried to copy Sánchez's boots when he was an academy player.
 Among past teammates, Saka said David Luiz helped him the most in his career, saying "he went out of his way" to help a lot of Arsenal youngsters "on and off the pitch".

 Saka is a practising Christian and has said that he reads the Bible every night.
+He has been in a relationship with Tolami Benson since 2020; although the couple prefer to keep their relationship largely private, they publicly announced their engagement in November 2025.

-In March 2024, Saka launched his own range of peri-peri sauce named 'PERi-PERi Saka' at the Nando's restaurant chain.
+In March 2024, Saka launched his own range of peri-peri sauce named "PERi-PERi Saka" at the Nando's restaurant chain.

-Saka is in a relationship with Tolami Benson, and they prefer to keep their relationship largely private.